How to use Osram LED data with OpticStudio

 The data comes as a zip-file.
 It contains ray files with a different number of rays, a CAD model, LED spectra, an OpticStudio (file extension.zmx) sample file and a documentation file.

 The ray files are available in three different sizes: 100000, 500000 and 5000000 rays.
 They are provided in a binary data format specific to OpticStudio with file extension .DAT.
 The rays in the ray file are randomly ordered.
-The starting point for all rays are slightly above the outer shell surface of the LED.
+The starting points for all rays are slightly above the outer shell surface of the LED.
 If not intended otherwise, the starting points of the rays need to be specified in air.

-The CAD model is provided in three different formats; STEP, IGS and SLDPRT.
+The CAD model is provided in three different formats: STEP, IGS and SLDPRT.
 It is a placeholder for mechanical design only and not intended for optical raytracing calculations.
 CAD models and ray files always share the same coordinate system.

 At least one radiometric color spectrum is included as the SPCD-file.
 The SPCD format is an OpticStudio specific data format for spectrum data; it is a text format which can be viewed and edited in any text editor.